Raul Julia: Health and death

-Unbeknownst to the public, Julia had suffered from stomach cancer for three years prior to his death and had undergone surgery for it in 1993.
+Julia had been privately suffering from stomach cancer for three years before his death and had undergone surgery for this in 1993.
 In early 1994, during the filming of The Burning Season in Mexico, he contracted food poisoning after consuming sushi.
 Julia was airlifted to a hospital in Los Angeles to receive medical attention.
 After recovering, he returned to Mexico to finish the film, although he had lost some weight and was physically weakened by his condition.
 On October 16, 1994, after attending an opera at the Metropolitan Opera in New York City with his wife, Julia began feeling intense abdominal pain and was taken by ambulance to North Shore University Hospital in Manhasset, Long Island.
 At first, he did not appear worried about his condition and was seen in his hospital bed eagerly reviewing the script for his upcoming role in Desperado, but his condition gradually worsened.
-On the night of October 20, 1994, Julia suffered a stroke, fell into a coma, and was put on life support.
-Four days later, on October 24, 1994, Julia died at the age of 54 from complications to the stroke, never having regained consciousness.
+On the evening of October 20, 1994, Julia suffered a stroke, fell into a coma, and was put on life support.
+Four days later, on October 24, he died at the age of 54 due to complications from the stroke, having never regained consciousness.

 In accordance with Julia's instructions, his body was transported to Puerto Rico.
 A state funeral was held in San Juan on October 27, 1994, with Julia's body being escorted to the building of the Institute of Puerto Rican Culture, where a funeral ceremony was held.
 The service was attended by thousands of Puerto Ricans, with native plena music being played in the background.
 The burial ceremony was also attended by thousands, with "La Borinqueña" being sung by Lucecita Benítez prior to the procession.
 After stopping at San Ignacio de Loyola Church, the procession advanced to Buxeda Cemetery, where politician and activist Rubén Berríos offered the final words.
 As Julia's coffin was lowered, a load of carnations was dropped from a helicopter while the crowd shouted "¡Viva Puerto Rico Libre!"
 Julia was a supporter of the Puerto Rican independence movement; on one occasion, he convinced his agent to allow him to do an advertising campaign on behalf of the Puerto Rico Tourism Company.